zhangyaqi1989/Competitive-Programming/README.md

 # Competitive-Programming
-This Repo contains all the coding contest I have attended
+This Repo contains the my own training of competitive programming and contests I attended.